Floobits/diffshipper/doc/diffshipper.1.md

 ## OPTIONS

+  * `--api-url URL`       Defaults to floobits.com.
+This is only needed for debugging/development.
   * `--create-room`       Create a room and add PATH
   * `-D`                  Enable debug output
   * `-h HOST`             Host
   * `-o OWNER`            Room owner
   * `-p PORT`             Port
   * `-r ROOMNAME`         Room to join
+  * `--recreate-room`     Delete the room if it exists, then create it again
-  * `--room-perms PERM`   Used with `--create-room`.
-0 is private, 1 is readable by anyone, 2 is writeable by anyone
+  * `--room-perms PERM`   Used with --[re]create-room.
+0 = private, 1 = readable by anyone, 2 = writeable by anyone
   * `-s SECRET`           API secret
   * `-u USERNAME`         Username
   * `-v`                  Print version and exit